 The team applied various consultation activities.
-This included, but was not limited to, public consultation on the governorate level as well as scoping meetings, in-depth and household interviews and focus groups discussions on Al Monshah City level.
-It is worth noting that intense consultation were conducted during the process of preparing the ESIAF and the RPF in December 2013 (please see the ESIAF report).
-All those activities helped to ensure that the consultation went as an ongoing process that aimed to set a foundation for future community engagement activities as part of the project.
+This included, but was not limited to, public consultation on the governorate level as well as scoping meetings, in-depth and household interviews and focus groups discussions on El Obour city level.
+It is worth noting that intense consultation was conducted at an earlier stage during the process of preparing the ESIAF and the RPF in December 2013 (please see the ESIAF report and the Governorate ESIA report)).
+All those activities contributed in maintaining an ongoing process of communication and consultation aiming aimed to set a foundation for future community engagement activities as part of the project.